 Throw pillows are some of the easiest crafts to make.
 Pick a fabric that’s bright and offers a stark contrast to the wall color, your bedding, or the upholstery and window treatments in the room.

-You can buy fabric from your local craft store, or you can try a flannel shirt or funky curtains you aren’t using anymore.
+You can buy fabric online, or you can try a flannel shirt or funky curtains you aren’t using anymore.
 Cut the fabric to the size you want and then pin the two pieces together, front to front.
 For extra pizzazz, use a crazy thread color.
 Sew around the edges, leaving a 4-inch space open.

 Fill the pillow with stuffing and hand sew the pillow shut.